 Consistency

-Stick to naming conventions and formatting across your codebase.
+Stick to naming conventions, formatting, and structure across your entire codebase.

 Minimal Complexity